DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 Introduction
 ------------

-The L3 Forwarding with Power Management application is an example of power-aware packet processing using the Intel® DPDK.
+The L3 Forwarding with Power Management application is an example of power-aware packet processing using the DPDK.
 The application is based on existing L3 Forwarding sample application, with the power management algorithms to control the P-states and C-states of the Intel processor via a power management library.